 Bayonet to fit your musket.
 Black veg-tan leather, 2" wide sling.

-A horsehair-covered, leather stock with brass clasp.
+A velvet (prefered) or horsehair stock with brass clasp.

 A Brass Belt clasp with '40' engraved on it.